-Dr. Kerry Renwick, Assistant Professor
+Dr. Kerry Renwick, Associate Professor

 “Health and food literacy is about the development and exercising of those skills that enable participation in society and control over daily occurrences, especially those that influence health.
 So classrooms that engage with critical health and food literacy use pedagogical approaches that have self-reflection and reflexivity at their core.”